secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/demo/acs-setup.md

 autoscaling GitLab Runner for CI and CD.
 This is everything you need for the application development lifecycle on Kubernetes.

-While we're waiting: In the rest of the demo, I’ll take you through everything you need to take ideas to production, including chat with Mattermost, issues and issue tracking, planning with issue boards, coding with terminal access, committing with git version control, merge requests for code review, testing with continuous integration, getting peer reviews with live review apps, continuous delivery to staging, deploying to production directly from chat, cycle analytics to measure how fast you’re going from planning to monitoring, and lastly, Prometheus monitoring of your GitLab instance.
+While we're waiting: In the rest of the demo, I'll take you through everything you need to take ideas to production, including chat with Mattermost, issues and issue tracking, planning with issue boards, coding with terminal access, committing with git version control, merge requests for code review, testing with continuous integration, getting peer reviews with live review apps, continuous delivery to staging, deploying to production directly from chat, cycle analytics to measure how fast you're going from planning to monitoring, and lastly, Prometheus monitoring of your GitLab instance.
 With GitLab, everything is integrated out of the box.